-When in audible range, the robot may be commanded verbally without the use of 3.
-The GM determines the actual repair chance using the following formula: Base Repair Chance + Tech Skill Level + Intelligence Rating?
-A character's Tech Skill Level may be increased (before squaring) for this purpose if the appropriate kit is being used.
-The actual repair chance may exceed 100%.

-- 4. The character attempting repair rolls percentile dice.
+- 3. The GM determines the actual repair chance using the following formula: Base Repair Chance + Tech Skill Level2 + Intelligence Rating2 A character's Tech Skill Level may be increased (before squaring) for this purpose if the appropriate kit is being used.
+The actual repair chance may exceed 100%. - 4.
+The character attempting repair rolls percentile dice.
 If the dice result is greater than the actual repair chance, the attempt fails; conduct A, below.
-If the dice result is equal to or less than the actual repair chance, the attempt succeeds: conduct B, below. - A. The GM determines how much time is spent in the futile attempt to repair the item.
+If the dice result is equal to or less than the actual repair chance, the attempt succeeds; conduct B, below. - A. The GM determines how much time is spent in the futile attempt to repair the item.
 He divides the maximum repair time (as calculated in Step 2) by the character's Tech Skill Level (plus any increase the kit allows) squared, or by his Intelligence Rating (not squared), whichever is higher.
 The amount of time derived from this calculation passes as the party waits for the repairer to realize that he cannot do the job.
 If this period of time is long, an encounter may even occur. - B. The GM determines how much time is spent successfully repairing the item.
 The dice result obtained in Step 4 is subtracted from the actual repair chance.
-The difference is applied as a percentage reduction to the maximum repair time to determine the actual repair time.
-Example: The actual repair chance to repair an item with a maximum repair time of 24 hours is 70%.
-The player rolls a 30, which is less than the actual repair time by 40 (this can also be expressed as 60% of the maximum repair time).
-The actual repair time is then 141/2 hours.
+The difference is applied as a percentage reduction to the maximum repair time to determine the actual repair chance to repair an item with a maximum chance to repair an item with a maximum rolls a 30, which is less than the actual repair time by 40 (this can also be expressed as 60% of the maximum repair time).
+The actual repair time is then 141⁄2 hours.